-- Owned and operated by an Article 28 facility or Public Health Law authorized entity. - Services patients in the hospital and may also provide outpatient services. - Physically adjacent to or embedded within the hospital it serves, and - Able to submit claims for medication orders and/or patient-specific orders to Medicaid. - Pharmacies with a primary taxonomy classified as 'Institutional Pharmacy.'
+- Owned and operated by the hospital. - Services patients in the hospital and may also provide outpatient services. - Physically adjacent to or embedded within the hospital it serves, and - Able to submit claims for medication orders and/or patient-specific orders to Medicaid.